leanchess/leanchess.github.io/index.md

 A question of greater interest is the possibility of creating an actual chess program that would be smaller than LeanChess.

-First, the size of LeanChess itself can be marginally reduced by abusing the pair of `pusha`/`popa`.
-Instead, we chose to leave the program lean in terms of stack allocation, and only used two on two occasions, where we deemed it absolutely necessary.
+First, the size of LeanChess itself can be marginally reduced by abusing the `pusha`/`popa` optimisation.
+We opted to leave the program lean also in terms of stack allocation, and only resorted to employing it on two occasions, where deemed absolutely necessary.

 Second, we expect a straightforward port of LeanChess to an 8-bit architecture to produce a considerably smaller program.